TEXT

 标题20

-• Homologous recombination-directed DSB repair DNA repair and recombination are essential for maintaining genome integrity.
+• Homologous recombination and DNA repair DNA repair and recombination are essential for maintaining genome integrity.
 We combine biophysical manipulation techniques with fluorescence imaging to control, visualize, and dissect key steps in the recombination reaction mediated by many molecular proteins down to the single molecule.

-• Physical characterization of polymorphic amyloid fibrils The aggregation of proteins into polymorphic amyloid fibrils and their deposition into plaques and intracellular inclusions are the hallmarks of amyloid diseases.
+• Assembly and disassembly of amyloid fibrils The aggregation of proteins into polymorphic amyloid fibrils and their deposition into plaques and intracellular inclusions are the hallmarks of amyloid diseases.
 We aim to uncover the mechanical dynamics of amyloid fibrils and their modulation by molecular chaperones and chemical compounds.